Make this beautiful wedding gift using a

 Step by Step Instructions

 Here are step-by-step instructions on how I made this wedding keepsake gift.
-If you prefer to watch the video tutorial, you can find that below the pictures.

 The Dollar Tree has so many new craft supplies!
 I found this wooden tray and knew I’d find a good use for it!